 - 1 tablespoon sesame oil

-Put the cooked carrots, bell pepper, peas, and shrimp back into the skillet, give a quick stir.
+- Put the cooked carrots, bell pepper, peas, and shrimp back into the skillet, give a quick stir.
 Add soy sauce and sesame oil, keep stirring and continue cooking for about 2 minutes.
-Add salt and pepper if needed.
+Add salt and pepper if necessary.